 How Exinda accelerates the SSL protocol

 For SSL acceleration, a server-side Exinda appliance and a client-side appliance is put in line for this SSL traffic.
 The traffic between these appliances are accelerated.
 The benefits that can be gained by generic application acceleration on encrypted data are limited.
-For example, the Exinda WAN Memory technology achieves higher reductionmeasures the amount of redundant data that has been removed from the network, increasing capacity on clear text rather than encrypted data.
-However, the SSL acceleration feature is designed to overcome these limitations by transparently decrypting accelerated traffic, performing the relevant application acceleration techniques such as TCP Acceleration and WAN Memory, then re-encrypting the traffic again.
+For example, the Exinda WANWide Area Network Memory technology achieves higher reductionmeasures the amount of redundant data that has been removed from the network, increasing capacity on clear text rather than encrypted data.
+However, the SSL acceleration feature is designed to overcome these limitations by transparently decrypting accelerated traffic, performing the relevant application acceleration techniques such as TCPTransmission Control Protocol Acceleration and WAN Memory, then re-encrypting the traffic again.
 This means Exinda can apply all application acceleration technologies to the traffic as if it were clear text, while still maintaining SSL connections.

-The server-side appliance will act on behalf of the client in the communication between the appliance and the server and the client-side appliance will act on behalf of the server for communication between the client and the appliance.
-In order to decrypt and re-encrypt the traffic, the Exinda appliances must have access to the appropriate certificate and public key for each server that clients will communicate with over SSL.
+The server-side appliance acts on behalf of the client in the communication between the appliance and the server and the client-side appliance acts on behalf of the server for communication between the client and the appliance.
+To decrypt and re-encrypt the traffic, the Exinda appliances must have access to the appropriate certificate and public key for each server that clients communicate with over SSL.
 Furthermore, the Exinda appliances must be configured to know which servers can receive traffic that is SSL accelerated.
-These servers are defined by IP address and port, certificate, and other details.
+These servers are defined by IPInternet protocol address and port, certificate, and other details.
 Only traffic to servers that are explicitly configured in this way is SSL accelerated.
 If the server is hosting multiple virtual hosts, when defining the server, you can define an acceleration server for each of the virtual hosts by specifying the SNI virtual host so that the virtual host name is presented during the handshake process with the appliance.